If you’re struggling to come up with some ideas for how to ring in 2024, look no further than...

 Do you need some inspiration for Christmas crafts?
 Our final fun fact about Christmas is sure to intrigue you.
 In 2017, British scientists created the world’s smallest Christmas card, 200 million times smaller than a stamp.

 The card includes complex inscriptions of a snowman and festive messages, making it invisible to the naked eye.

 Did you enjoy our Christmas facts?
 If so, discover these picturesque places to spend Christmas at one of the many Christmas towns in the UK.
-Alternatively, have yourself a merry little Christmas and book a cosy cottage for Christmas.
+Alternatively, have yourself a merry little Christmas and discover our Christmas Eve box ideas!